Dictionary learning under global sparsity constraint: Introduction

-The purpose of this paper is to construct a new dictionary learning model that will not impose similar penalty or constraint on each input sample like the conventional methods.
-Instead, the model will specify a global sparsity constraint on the entire sample set, so that it will adaptively tune the representation sparsity of diverse samples and properly reveal the intrinsic structures underlying the entire data set.
+The purpose of this paper is to formulate a new dictionary learning model, which is with simple form while will not impose uniform penalty or constraint on each signal like the conventional methods.
+Instead, the model will specify a global sparsity constraint on the coefficients of the entire signal set, so that it will adaptively tune the representation sparsity of diverse signals and properly reveal the intrinsic structures underlying the entire signal set.
 An efficient algorithm is specifically designed for the proposed model.
-It is efficient, easy to be implemented, and is expected to converge to a local optimum of the problem.
-By a series of experiments, it is verified that the proposed algorithm, in comparison with the current dictionary learning methods, can not only deliver more faithful dictionary underlying the input samples, but can also more precisely recover the original data under the dictionary.
-Besides, the intrinsic structure underneath the entire training sample set can be very impressively depicted via the different representation sparsities of the samples under the learned dictionary.
+It is efficient, convergent and easy to be implemented.
+By a series of experiments, it is verified that the proposed algorithm, in comparison with the current dictionary learning methods, can not only deliver more faithful dictionary underlying the input signals, but also can more precisely recover the original signals.
+Besides, the intrinsic structure underneath the entire signal set can be impressively depicted via the different representation sparsities of the signals under the learned dictionary.

 In what follows, related work in the literature is first reviewed in Section II.
 Details of our algorithm and its basic model are then presented in Section III.
-The convergence and the computational complexity of the proposed algorithm are also evaluated in this section.
 The experimental results are given in Section IV for substantiation and verification.
 The paper is then concluded with a summary and outlook for future research.
+Throughout the paper, we denote matrices, vectors and scalars by the upper-case bold-faced letters, lower case bold-faced letters and lower-case letters, respectively.